serverless/blog/posts/2017-11-01-avoid-parking-tickets-with-serverlesss.md

 If you live in a city, then you are incredibly familiar with these three, terrifying little words: "street cleaning day."

 The days you wake up at 6:00am, groggy, still in pajamas, and run barefoot into the cold streets at their dirtiest.
-And still, despite your best efforts, there will come a day when you'll forget.
-Sleep past the alarm.
-You'll slide behind the driver's seat and there it'll be, nested under your windshiled wiper: another parking ticket.
+And the worst part is, it's so easy to forget to move your car.
+Oh, how many mornings you've innocently slid behind the driver's seat to discover, nested under your windshiled wiper: another parking ticket.

 Well.
 Here is your chance to fight back.

-And (!) learn a little Serverless development at the same time.
-Let's make a serverless parking reminder.
+And learn a little Serverless development at the same time!
+Today, we're going to make a super simple serverless parking reminder.

 # Set up the environment